 You should try to keep your smartphone cool whenever possible, so never leave it on the dashboard in a hot car.
 Apple suggests removing your iPhone case during charging to lessen the risk of overheating.
 Samsung says it’s best not to ever let your battery go under 20%, warning that “completely discharging the battery on your device may reduce its life.”

 It’s also a bad idea to use your phone while it’s charging because it will increase the heat generated.
 If you are going to charge overnight, then consider switching your phone off before plugging it in to reduce the stress on the battery.

 There’s one other factor to consider when charging your smartphone and it concerns the quality of the accessories you use.
 It’s always best to use the charger and cable that shipped with your smartphone.
 Failing that, you can buy another official charger and cable.

-Sometimes official chargers and cables are eye-wateringly expensive.
-But you can find reputable alternatives.
-Manufacturers like Farbe Technik produce safe accessories that are fully tested, certified by the likes of Apple and Samsung, and compliant with legislation.
-If you are going to buy a charger from a third-party just make sure to stick to big brand names.
+Sometimes the official chargers and cables are expensive.
+But you can find reputable alternatives, just be sure to look for safe accessories that are fully tested and certified by the likes of Apple and Samsung, and compliant with legislation.
+If you are going to buy a charger from a third-party, it’s best to stick to big brand names.

 - Always use official chargers and cables, or certified alternatives from reputable brands and retailers.

 - Don’t let your phone get too hot.
 Remove the case when charging overnight.

 - For the longest battery life possible, try to keep your battery between 20% and 80%.